Shares rise on U.S. housing data; Ukraine vote looms

 U.S. government bond prices rose, with the 10-year note up 5/32, yielding 2.5356 percent.

-The euro touched a three-month low of $1.3614 and a 17-month trough against the pound after soft German business sentiment stoked expectations the European Central Bank will lower interest rates next month.
+The euro fell to a three-month low of $1.3614 and a 17-month trough against the pound after soft German business sentiment stoked expectations the European Central Bank will lower interest rates next month.

 Concerns that Sunday's European Union election results could destabilize some euro zone governments also weighed on the euro.